dariochiaiese/TeXcel/README.md

 This script relies on two packages you may install before using it:
     pandas - to convert excel tables into dataframes
     tkinter - to display GUIs
+    openpyxl - necessary to interact with excel files

+**NOTE THAT** YOU HAVE TO INSTALL THESE THREE DEPENDENCIES BEFORE USING THE PROGRAM, otherwise an error will be raised.
+To do so, open the terminal and type, for instance,

+    python -m pip install pandas

 **Where to start**